aridjayarecipes/cutesrecipes.web.app/content/post/1746-recipe-of-any-night-of-the-week-mussel-soup.md

 1. Make ready 250 ml cream

-And with cultivated mussels, which barely need to be cleaned, it&#39;s a snap to prepare.
-If you can&#39;t find mussels, try a fairly firm white fish, such as cod, instead--the soup will be different, but equally good.
-A warming soup for a cold day, this easy blend of mussels, fennel and cream is Clean the mussels by thoroughly scrubbing them under plenty of running water, pulling away and discarding the &#39;beards&#39;.
+And with cultivated mussels, which barely need to be cleaned, it's a snap to prepare.
+If you can't find mussels, try a fairly firm white fish, such as cod, instead--the soup will be different, but equally good.
+A warming soup for a cold day, this easy blend of mussels, fennel and cream is Clean the mussels by thoroughly scrubbing them under plenty of running water, pulling away and discarding the 'beards'.
 I have made mussel soup before but this is the best recipe.

 <!--inarticleads2-->